-Network Fee Estimate Calculation
+Network Fee Estimation

 UTXO Chains (i.e. Bitcoin, Litecoin, Bitcoin Cash)

 Network fee estimates for BTC are sourced from transactions on either the main or testnet mempool, depending on which environment is being used.
-The network fee estimator will check the transactions with the highest fee-per-byte values that will make up the 1MB block size and then return the average fee-per-byte for this block.

 Ethereum / ERC20 Tokens